steve1316/ok-czn-english/README.md

 ### Buying and Keeping
 - **Leave a priority list empty and the bot fills it in** from what is on screen, taking only Unique and Legend cards and equipment, and skipping a card no one on your team could hold.
 A list you configure always wins.
+- **Your build preset's pins are honoured.** Where a card screen offers something your preset marked, the pick is made from the pinned cards alone.
+A screen with nothing pinned, or everything pinned, is left as it was.
+- **A Mythic piece is never passed over** for a configured one, and is only offered to a combatant with room for it, since the client allows one Mythic each.
+- **A piece your priority list does not name goes to the combatant the client marks "Recommended"**, instead of to whoever happens to be first.
+- **Generated equipment is only bought on a spree** - once a shop visit opens with enough credits in hand, and only for a slot standing empty - so a run does not spend itself replacing gear it is already wearing.

 ### Notifications
 - **Windows notifications** when a run starts, when one finishes (with the floor reached and the running score),